25 November 2018

 Shedding is a normal part of your hair’s cycle.
 It’s not uncommon to shed up to 100 hairs per day.
 But if you see more than that on your pillow, in the shower, and in your hair brush, or if you’re worried the shedding is affecting your appearance, there might be a deeper problem at hand.

 If you have male pattern baldness, you have to protect every strand.
-Here are some important steps you should take if you notice your hair is falling out including Mosh hair loss treatment.
+Here are some important steps you should take if you notice your hair is falling out including Mosh hair loss treatment for men.

 If you feel you’re losing an abnormal amount of hair in a short period of time, your first step is to consult with a doctor.
 The most common cause of Hair Loss is genetics (Male Pattern Baldness), however other causes can include stress, hypothyroidism, dramatic weight loss, hormonal imbalances, vitamin or iron deficiency, antidepressants, blood thinners, or other serious conditions.
 A doctor can diagnose or rule out any underlying medical conditions.